AZTroop201/aztroop201-website/home/content/volunteer/court-of-honor.md

 ## Position Description

-Help our Court of Honor gatherings go smoothly by organizing potluck and kitchen preparations.
+Help our Court of Honor gatherings go smoothly by organizing potluck, event and kitchen preparations.

 ## Duties